 2.9.6.
 Use of networks or computing facilities to interfere with normal operation of the College computing system.

-Causing physical damage to the buildings, furnishings, or other property of another person or of the College (see also Section 7, Residential and Community Life and Section 9, Fire and Life Safety).
+Causing physical damage to the buildings, furnishings, or other property of another person or the College (see also Section 7, Residential and Community Life and Section 9, Fire and Life Safety).

 Theft or attempted theft of personal or College property, including intellectual property.
 Theft includes a student who accesses or attempts to access privileges or services to which the student is not entitled.